epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 Initially, the entire set of independent variables displayed significance in predicting the adjusted log-revenue (P(F-statistic) < 0.05).
 However, challenges emerged, such as low observations for some dummy variables.
 While the overall model was significant, none of the independent variables exhibited a significant impact (p-values > 0.05), indicating a high level of correlation among the variables.

 To address these challenges and avoid drawing conclusions from an inconsistent model, our plan is to group the independent variables to reduce correlation.
-We aggregate the independent variables into groups of 5 actors, we obtain the following beta parameters :
+We aggregate the independent variables into groups of 5 actors (categories are now 0:0-4 actors; 1:5-9,etc.), we obtain the following beta parameters :

 <iframe src="assets/plots/Beta_Values_and_confidence_intervals2.html" width="800" height="500" frameborder="0" position="relative"></iframe>